MalteT/2a-emulator/README.md

 **See `2a-emulator run verify --help` for a full list of options.**

-#### `test`ing programs

-There is a `test` subcommand available at the moment, which will hopefully be replaced by the `verify` subcommand soon.
-But if you want to learn more about it, have a look at `2a-emulator test --help` and go through the test examples in `./program_tests`.

 ### Compilation flags

 The following feature flags can be used to influence the generated binary.